Josh-Alhassan/React-and-firebase/my-react-app/README.md

 It would be nice for us to able to track when a user changes the value of inputs eg. when we select a date, and when we type into the text field.

 The *onChange* event can file an event handler function whenever the value inside an input field changes.

+### Using useRef hook
+Refs are a way for us to get a reference toa raw dom element directly.
+Much like in vanila JavaScript, we can use querySelector to get access to elements

+The way we use *refs* is by using a *react hook* called *useRef*.

+Typically we would use "states" in an unchanged events instead of refs because it's more in line with what React is designed for.